dcluet/Lipid_Droplets_Detector/README.md

 --
 The `LIPID_DROPLETS` macro requires `ImageJ v1.49g` or higher ([Download](https://imagej.nih.gov/ij/download.html)).

+To read Markdown files, use the `Markdown Preview Plus` extension for `Chrome`.
+In the `Extension menu` allow access to files URL.

 **Installation**
 --
 The `LIPID_DROPLETS` macro requires can be automatically installed with all required files in `ImageJ` and `FIJI`.
 Please follow the specific instructions described below.

 ![ImageJ Logo](doc/IJ.jpg)
 ---